panjkov/esp32-msgraph-presence/README.md

 # esp32-msgraph-presence
 Demonstrating how to read presence data with Microsoft Graph using ESP32

+The branch ["GetPresenceFromMeEndpoint"](../../tree/GetPresenceFromMeEndpoint) can obtain only presence for the user that is currently logged in.

 ## Configuration
 1. Register an application in Azure Active Directory with necessary permissions to access Presence endpoint on Microsoft Graph (Presence.Read, Presence.Read.All).
 More info https://docs.microsoft.com/en-us/graph/api/presence-get?view=graph-rest-1.0&tabs=http
 2. Rename file [params.h.txt](params.h.txt) to params.h and update values for necessary parameters: